eylles/zram-service/readme.md

 # ZRAM service

-this is a simple init script compatible with sysvinit to set up zram.
+This is a simple init script compatible with sysvinit to set up zram.

-this script depends on a posix shell interpreter, core utilities and zramctl
+This script depends on a posix shell interpreter, core utilities and zramctl

 <p align="center">